iflylabs/iflychat-documentation/sdk/android/guide/initializing-chat.md

 ```
 <br>

-In your activity you need to add actions in your IntentFilter object to distinguish these intents based on their intent actions.
+In your activity you need to add actions in your `IntentFilter` object to distinguish these intents based on their intent actions.
 These intent actions are explained further in this document.

 <br>

-* Register receiver to listen all the broadcast send by service class.
+* Register receiver to listen all the broadcast send by `iFlyChatService` class.
 ```
 object.bManager.registerReceiver(bReceiver, intentFilter);
 ```
 <br>

-To listen events, register a receiver with the above bReceiver object of BroadcastReceiver type and IntentFilter object (intentFilter) to your BroadcastManager object(bManager).
+To listen events, register a receiver with the above `bReceiver` object of BroadcastReceiver type and IntentFilter object `intentFilter` to your BroadcastManager object `bManager`.

 <br>

-To get session key on event(iFlyChat.onUserSessionAuthSuccess)
+To get session key on event`iFlyChat.onUserSessionAuthSuccess`

-* Match the intent action in your onReceive() method.
-Then do getString("sessionKey") on Bundle type object(bundleData).
+* Match the intent action in your `onReceive()` method.
+Then do `getString("sessionKey")` on Bundle type object `bundleData`.
 ```
 if (intent.getAction().equals("iFlyChat.onUserSessionAuthSuccess")) {
     Bundle bundleData = intent.getExtras();